hpc-uk/build-instructions/pyenvs/miniconda3/ipypar/config_ipyparallel_cirrus.md

 Instructions for setting up an ipyparallel configuration on Cirrus
 ==================================================================

-These instructions are for setting up an ipyparallel config on Cirrus

 The instructions below start with the loading of the `miniconda3/4.9.2-py38` module within the user's account on the Cirrus login node.